preference toml

 new_dependency = true

-This gives the agent a familiar contract.
+this gives the agent a familiar contract.

-It can fill the criteria, explain failures, revise weak spots, and check acceptance conditions without guessing what success means.
+it can fill the criteria, explain failures, revise weak spots, and check acceptance conditions without guessing what success means.

 Real Workflow

-The loop below is the practical version.
+the loop below is the practical version.

 1. load toml spec